Adding a Professional To Your Support Team

 “Sharing my experiences with a professional provided me with the added support and tools I needed to make positive changes in recovery.” – UK

-Reaching out for professional support is an important step in recovering from depression.
-Tackling any issue head-on is a sign of strength.
+Reaching out for professional support is a critical step in recovering from depression.

-Depression is a serious illness, so we want to get help from a qualified professional, just like seeing a physiotherapist to rehab a bad injury, or a urologist or medical oncologist to treat testicular cancer.
+Depression is a serious illness, so we want to get help from a qualified professional, just like seeing a physiotherapist to rehab an injury, or a urologist or medical oncologist to treat testicular cancer.

-A professional can provide talk therapy and medication, which are the two most well-studied and research-backed treatment options for depression.
+A professional can provide talk therapy (formally referred to as psychotherapy) and/or medication, which are the two most well-studied and research-backed treatment options for depression.

-Seeing a family doctor is a great first step and they will be better able to help us decide what level of support we need and how to access local resources.
+Seeing a family doctor is a great first step to take, as they will be able to help us decide what level of support we need and how to access useful resources and services.
 See our guide on Consulting a Family Doctor.

-Family doctors generally do not have the same level of specialized training, nor are they set up to provide talk therapy, as the mental health professionals listed below.
+Family doctors generally do not have the same level of specialized mental health training as the mental health professionals listed below, but they play an important supportive role during one’s recovery journey.

-This is why it’s crucial to check a therapist’s education and make sure they have the training to be best positioned to help us.
+This is why it’s crucial to check a therapist’s education and make sure they have the training to help us (and not hurt us).

 All the mental health service providers listed below will have:

-Note, as mentioned above, anyone can use the term ‘counsellor,’ so it’s important to make sure a counsellor has the proper training and experience before seeing them.
+As mentioned earlier, anyone can use the term ‘counsellor,’ so it’s important to consider the person’s level of education and experience before seeing them.

 Social work usually takes a broader look at mental health in the context of social, cultural, and economic factors.
-Social workers are more ‘embedded’ in their communities and may be better able to connect us with resources to address issues like poverty, unemployment, housing, and domestic violence.
+Social workers are able to connect us with resources to address issues like poverty, unemployment, housing, and domestic violence.
+Some social work education programs train people to provide therapy, but most don’t.

-Because of differences in individual services offered by different professionals, you may see one individual for all your needs, or end up working with multiple professionals.
-For example, it’s not uncommon to see a counsellor for talk therapy, in addition to a psychiatrist who prescribes medication.
+Because of differences in services offered by these various health professionals, you may see one individual for all your needs (e.g., a psychiatrist), or end up working with more than one professional.
+For example, it’s not uncommon to see a clinical psychologist for therapy, in addition to a psychiatrist who prescribes and manages medication.

-These numbers vary more based on location and may be provided by your province/state or country.
-To find a healthline in your area try searching by your state or province name and “nurse help line.”
+To find a healthline in your area, try searching by your state or province name and “nurse help line”.

 These centres can be a good way to get in touch with a professional for low-cost services.
 Services are typically covered by public and private health plans.
-Often there is an intake process during which a mental health professional will review your referral and discuss your options.
-This may include individual or group therapy, or recommendations for other local mental health services.
+Often there is an intake process during which a mental health professional will review your referral (typically provided by a family doctor) and discuss your options.

-Many mental health service providers, including psychologists, counsellors, clinical social workers, and even psychiatrists, work independently in privately run clinics, referred to as private practice.
+Many mental health service providers, including psychiatrists, psychologists, counsellors, and clinical social workers, work independently in privately run clinics, referred to as private practice.

-Private practices can be run by a single mental health professional, or a team of professionals from a variety of mental health related fields (e.g. psychiatrists, psychologists, and therapists working in one clinic).
-Private practices tend to be more readily available than publicly run services and often offer options for both short- and long-term treatment, but typically cost more.
+Private practices can be run by a single mental health professional, or a team of professionals from a variety of mental health fields.
+Private practices tend to be more readily available than publicly run services and often offer options for both short- and long-term treatment.

-Some hospitals may also have Outpatient Services specializing in depression and mood disorders.
+Some hospitals may also have mental health outpatient services specializing in the treatment of various mental health illnesses like depression and anxiety.
 These services tend to include single-visit assessments or short-term case management, offering a way to get a diagnosis, receive medication (if deemed necessary), and be connected with additional services.
+Many outpatient services also offer therapy on a short-term basis.

 Inpatient services (accessed through Urgent Care or the Emergency Room) are an option if you are having thoughts of suicide and think you may act on them.